IN THE MOUNTAINS OF FIRE

 (Stay awake, stand guard.
 Outsiders have tried to slip into the convent in the dead of night, and I have my orders.
 Even if I want nothing better than to go back to my tent, bury my head in my pillow, and dream of anything but here.)

 Not so readily attained tonight, sleep.
-We toss and turn on the hard tile floor, pressed against the thinning padding, too hungry to rest well, too tired to rise.
+We toss and turn on the hard tile floor, pressed against the thin padding of Petro's weaves, too hungry to rest well, too tired to rise.
 (Sister Assunta would understand.
-She looked so proud when I said I wanted to enlist.
+She looked so proud when I said that I wanted to enlist.
 So I stand up straight, my gun upon my shoulder.)
 Yet gradually the holiness around us soothes us down, the scent of polished wood and candlewax, and that faint whiff of incense in the air.
 Our restlessness burns itself out, we sink into the bedrolls, and we dream...

 (It's better this way, I keep telling myself.)
 We dream of impossible fare in a vast and heady feast--sausages swimming in gravy, ice cream pie.
 (I think of stout, sweet Sister Assunta as she taught us to read in ol' Meritorious Elementary--but I must remind myself that nuns in her day surely would never, ever have given aid and comfort to brigands and murderers.)
 We dream of chaummin pudding, tobacco turnovers--foods that awake would choke me all look good.
 (No, it is surely better this way.
 If we keep the innocent strictly quarantined from subversive elements, their hearts will stay true.
 To the very end.
 Oh my God!)
 Oh, the stuffed things and the candied things, the things in sauces and the things in crusts!
 All of them in luscious, melting colors, some dewed in juices, polished in their grease, or sparkling with crystals of salt or sugar!
 (Keep them as true as Sister Assunta, who taught good citizenship, and obedience to authority.)
 We dream of stones that turn into candy through and through, branches we bite that turn into spiced meat--a whole landscape of delectables surrounding a banquet more splendid than any of these.